phetter/neo-support-notes/Readme.md

 **Summary**

-This repo needs organiztaion.
+This repo needs organization.
 For now it's just a place to keep all the notes.
 Wiki format preferred.

 **Smart Contract Storage**